 Inspiration for the Caramelized Onion Hummus came from my friend Lisa at Vegan Culinary Crusade.
 I adapted her recipe to include coconut oil for a roasty, sweet flavor.
 Quite simply, it’s the best hummus I’ve ever eaten.
-We served it with some Homemade Flax Crackers, which have become a new (wholesome, omega-rich) snack at the kitchen/office.
+We served it with some Homemade Flax Crackers, which have become a new (wholesome, gluten-free, omega-rich) snack at the kitchen/office.
 These crackers are equally at home with the hummus, with a ‘cheeze’ or cheese, or with almond butter and jam.
 This is a baked version, although you could certainly use a dehydrator to ‘cook’ the crackers if you are doing the raw thing.

 Caramelized Onion Hummus

 ¼ cup lemon juice

 ¼ teaspoon each cumin, black pepper, and sea salt

 - In a medium-sized saucepan heat 3 Tablespoons coconut oil until warm.
 Add onions and garlic, stir to coat, and cook over low heat until soft and brown, about 20 minutes.

 - In a food processor, pulse garbanzo beans until mashed.
 Add remaining 3 Tablespoons coconut oil, cooked onions/garlic, tahini, lemon, cumin, pepper and salt.
 Blend until very smooth, adding a few tablespoons of water to adjust texture.
 Add more lemon, salt, and/or pepper to taste.